macthecadillac/rosters/README_WINDOWS_GUI.md

 |Rust| >= 1.70 |

 With these tools properly installed, run `cargo install --path .` from the root directory of the project.
-This should build against both the MSVC and GNU toolchains.
+This is only tested with the MinGW toolchain.
+It should theoretically work with the MSVC toolchain as well.